Skip to main content

 Thursday, June 21, 2007

-Left to right: OSU-Okmulgee Chrysler Automotive Program student Matt Zimney from Owasso; John Prior, OSU-Okmulgee Chrysler Faculty; student Matt Harkness from Towner, Colorado; student Marquis Cloud from Clinton, Missouri.
-They helped unwrap the 1957 Plymouth Belvedere during a live television broadcast after the car was unearthed during the Tulsarama 2007 Event held Friday, June 15th in celebration of the Oklahoma Centennial.
+From left: OSU-Okmulgee Chrysler Automotive Program student Matt Zimney from Owasso; John Prior, OSU-Okmulgee Chrysler Faculty; student Matt Harkness from Towner, Colorado; student Marquis Cloud from Clinton, Missouri.
+They helped unwrap the 1957 Plymouth Belvedere during a live television broadcast after the car was unearthed during the Tulsarama 2007 Event held Friday, June 15, in celebration of the Oklahoma Centennial.

-The students and their instructor played a highly visible role in the much publicized Oklahoma Centennial occasion recently – the unearthing of a 1957 Plymouth Belvedere buried 50 years ago in downtown Tulsa.
+The students and their instructor played a prominent role in the recently publicized Oklahoma Centennial occasion — the unearthing of a 1957 Plymouth Belvedere buried 50 years ago in downtown Tulsa.
 It may be the one centennial event that attracted worldwide interest.
-It was attended by more than 7,000 spectators and news media from the U.S. and numerous foreign countries including England, Germany, Sweden, New Zealand and Brazil.
+It was attended by over 7,000 spectators and news media from the U.S. and numerous foreign countries, including England, Germany, Sweden, New Zealand and Brazil.

-Students Matt Zimney from Owasso, Matt Harkness from Towner, Colorado, Marquis Cloud from Clinton, Missouri and Chrysler Program instructor John Prior from Morris were on stage at the Tulsa Convention Center for the televised portion of the event, which was broadcast live Friday evening by Tulsa’s KOTV and covered by national networks including CNN, ABC, CBS and NBC.
+Students Zimney from Owasso, Harkness from Towner, Colorado, Marquis Cloud from Clinton, Missouri, and Chrysler Program instructor John Prior from Morris were on stage at the Tulsa Convention Center for the televised portion of the event.
+Tulsa's KOTV broadcast live Friday evening and covered the event on national networks, including CNN, ABC, CBS and NBC.

 Prior says that if the car had been in good condition, they were prepared to take a few steps to get it started.